kiddinho1412/great-big-example-application/README.md

 I've had a peculiarly difficult time making the case to software development educators to provide a single, giant example app for their students akin to what they work on every day for their clients and employers.
+I'm not sure why, but it can be pretty hard to find out exactly how the best in this business [do things](https://gitter.im/angular/angular?at=596d4193f5b3458e3057ea73).
 So here's this attempt at one from unemployed me.
 No NDA needed to see it.

 # How did this great big app happen?